 What if the aliens “planted” humans on Earth in the first place and now they’re creating an entirely new colony of humans on a different planet?
 They’re beaming resources from Earth onto their spaceship and are decontaminating the people before sending them off.

-Theory #2: The Aliens Are Using Humans As Body Pods
+Theory #2: The Aliens Are Using Humans As Body Pods, Food, or FuelMaybe the aliens are immortal and need humans as new bodies.
+Click To Tweet

-This one probably isn’t the case, since it’s been done a million times.
-But maybe the aliens are really old, ancient humanoids and their immortal bodies are dying.
+This is actually several theories rolled into one, but all involve needing the humans for the aliens’ survival.
+The first theory is that maybe the aliens are really old, ancient humanoids and their immortal bodies are dying.
 Maybe these people who are sent to a camp are actually decontaminated and then beamed to the aliens, so they can have new bodies to inhabit.

 The aliens’ identity is likely going to be a huge twist to the show.
 Either they really are just humans from the future or they are modern-day people with access to highly advanced tech, and are hiding their true identity through subterfuge.
 They could be just another group of humans, or the government, taking over everything.